Selectively Answering Ambiguous Questions: Related Work

 Calibration of modern machine learning approaches is difficult due to their non-linearity, scale, and architecture details~\citep{guo2017calibration}.
 Generation-like tasks are even more difficult, containing a sequence of tokens with individual confidence estimates and a special end of sentence marker that may be poorly calibrated \citep{kuleshov-liang-2015-calibrated,kumar2019calibration,jagannatha-yu-2020-calibrating}.
-A common approach for various natural language processing tasks is to train an additional classifier that exists outside of the model to estimate the model's confidence \citep{kumar2019calibration,jiang-etal-2021-know,zhang-etal-2021-knowing,kamath-etal-2020-selective,desai-durrett-2020-calibration, dong-etal-2018-confidence} using various featurizations of the model's input, output, and likelihoods.
-Alternative approaches include using embedding distances~\cite[e.g.,][]{ren2023outofdistribution} or Bayesian-inspired approaches that try to predict the full distribution over labels~\citep{osband2021epistemic}.
-Of these, \citet{kamath-etal-2020-selective} and \citet{zhang-etal-2021-knowing} both use a similar selective question answering framework to us; however, they do not explore ambiguous questions, and they also use an external model. \citet{dong-etal-2018-confidence} introduces a similar framework for viewing uncertainty in semantic parsing.
-Our work can be viewed as an extension that expresses the question denotation informally in natural language, while treating denotational uncertainty as a waypoint toward quantifying the uncertainty of candidate answers.
+A common approach for various natural language processing tasks is to train a separate classifier to estimate the model's confidence \citep{kumar2019calibration,jiang-etal-2021-know,zhang-etal-2021-knowing,kamath-etal-2020-selective,desai-durrett-2020-calibration, dong-etal-2018-confidence} using various featurizations of the model's input, output, and likelihoods.
+Alternatively, \citet{ren2023outofdistribution} use embedding distances and \citet{osband2021epistemic} use Bayesian-inspired approaches that try to predict the full distribution over labels.